kgryte/github-get/README.md

 #### 'query'

 A `request` instance emits a `query` event when making an HTTP request to a Github endpoint.
 If `opts.all` is `true`, a single request could be comprised of multiple queries.
-Each query will result in a `query` event.
+Each query will have its own `query` event.

 ``` javascript
 function onQuery( evt ) {